-DMU for Life's Alumnus of the Month for December is Sam Tretton, who graduated with a First from the Contour Fashion BA in 2010 and has since gone on to lead a successful career in the fashion industry.
+DMU for Life's Alumna of the Month for December is Sam Tretton, who graduated with a First from the Contour Fashion BA in 2010 and has since gone on to lead a successful career in the fashion industry.
 After completing her degree, Sam went to work as a Junior Designer for Tommy Hilfiger's swimwear and loungewear team in Amsterdam, where she worked her way up to the position of Design Manager over a seven-year period with the company.

 She has since adopted a variety of design consultant roles including working with the recently established Lionel Messi apparel line, alongside founding her own sustainable vintage clothing start-up brand 'Jam Boutique'.